The genuine KMaestro.exe file is a software component of BTC Kmaestro by BTC.

 Description: KMaestro.exe is not essential for the Windows OS and causes relatively few problems.
 KMaestro.exe is located in a subfolder of "C:\Program Files".

 The KMaestro.exe file is not a Windows system file.
 The KMaestro.exe file is able to record keyboard inputs.
 The program is not visible.
-The software starts when Windows starts (see Registry key: MACHINE\Run, Run).
-KMaestro.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 72% dangerous, however you should also read the user reviews.
+The software starts when Windows starts (see Registry key: MACHINE\Run).
+KMaestro.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 73% dangerous, however you should also read the user reviews.

 Recommended: Identify KMaestro.exe related errors

-If KMaestro.exe is located in a subfolder of C:\, the security rating is 34% dangerous.
-The file size is 28,672 bytes (50% of all occurrences), 126,976 bytes or 107,520 bytes.
+If KMaestro.exe is located in a subfolder of C:\, the security rating is 36% dangerous.
+The file size is 28,672 bytes.
 The program has a visible window.
-There is no file information.
-It is not a Windows system file.
+There is no description of the program.
+The file is not a Windows system file.
 The application starts upon Windows startup (see Registry key: MACHINE\Run).

 External information from Paul Collins: